389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase4.md

          change the env config and reopen everything  )
 - Having bulk write operations (mainly when handling: reindex / import) (i.e: that means grouping a bunch of write operation in a single txn)
+- Simplifying the changelog iterator (we may want to keep the cache to limit to cost of opening a txn and a cursor but we would only copy the relevant changes to the buffer
+  Another idea would be to keep the cursor open and close it every N changes (but we should double check that it does not lead to uncontrolled database growth)